 When you’re caring for a loved one who is aging or ill, people will often say things like “You’re so brave” or “I couldn’t do what you do.”
 But most of the time, you don’t feel especially brave or heroic.
 Although caring for a senior can be incredibly rewarding, a lot of the time you might feel overwhelmed or exhausted.
 That’s when you’re at risk for caregiver burnout.

-According to the 2020 AARP report Caregiving in the U.S., nearly 4 in 10 caregivers consider their caregiving situation to be highly stressful (36% rating stress 4 or 5 on a 5-point scale) while an additional 28% report moderate emotional stress.
-To avoid this situation, caregivers must use coping strategies to put themselves first.
+According to the 2020 AARP report Caregiving in the U.S., nearly 4 in 10 caregivers consider their caregiving situation to be highly stressful (36% rating stress 4 or 5 on a 5-point scale), while an additional 28% report moderate emotional stress.
+Additionally, in 2021, the AARP reported that caregivers spend an average of 26% on their income on caregiving activities, which may serve to compound the stress.
+To avoid feeling stressed out, caregivers must use coping strategies to put themselves first.
 This will help not only with their well-being, but it will also make them better caregivers.

 Identifying caregiver burnout